-As a controlled subsidiary of Nexus, the Hospital is affiliated with Nexus's other subsidiaries, which include Carolyn Boone Lewis Health Care Center (the Center) and Nexus Consulting, Inc. The composition of net due from affiliates as of December 31, 2015 and 2014, is as follows:
+As a controlled subsidiary of Nexus, the Hospital is affiliated with Nexus' other subsidiaries, which include Carolyn Boone Lewis Health Care Center (the Center), Nexus Consulting, Inc., and Fort Washington Ambulatory Services, LLC.
+(Ambulatory Services).
+The composition of net due from affiliates as of December 31, 2017 and 2016, is as follows: